-Under the terms of the Block 10BB PSC, the Company and its partners fulfilled the minimum work and financial obligations for the first additional exploration period which expired in July 2015.
-The Ministry of Energy and Petroleum for the Republic of Kenya approved the Company's and its partner's entry into the second additional exploration period which expires in July 2017.
-During the second additional exploration period, the Company and its partner are obligated to complete G&G operations (including acquisition of 250 square kilometers of 3D seismic) with a minimum gross expenditure of \$7.0 million.
-Additionally, AOC and its partner are required to drill three exploration wells with a minimum gross expenditure of \$6.0 million per well.
-At March 31, 2016, the Company's working interest in Block 10BB was 25%.
+Under the terms of the Block 10BB PSC, the Company and its partners fulfilled the minimum work and financial obligations for the second additional exploration period in Kenya which was originally scheduled to expire in July 2017.
+During July 2016, the Company received approval from the Ministry of Energy and Petroleum for the Republic of Kenya for an extension to the second additional exploration period which expires in September 2020.
+During the extension to the second additional exploration period, the Company and its partners are required to drill a minimum of four exploration wells between Blocks 10BB and 13T.
+At June 30, 2016, the Company's working interest in Block 10BB was 25%.

 Under the terms of the Block 9 PSC, the Company and its partner entered into the second additional exploration period in Kenya which was to expire on December 31, 2015.
-During May 2015, the Company received approval for an eighteen month extension to the second additional exploration period which will expire on June 30, 2017.
+During May 2015, the Company received approval for an eighteen-month extension to the second additional exploration period which will expire on June 30, 2017.
 Under the terms of the PSC, AOC and its partner are required to drill one additional exploratory well to a minimum depth of 1,500 meters with a minimum gross expenditure of \$3.0 million.
 In addition, the Company is required to, in consultation with the Ministry of Energy in Kenya, determine how much 2D or 3D seismic, if any, is required.
-At March 31, 2016, the Company's working interest in Block 9 was 50%.
+At June 30, 2016, the Company's working interest in Block 9 was 50%.

-Under the terms of the Block 12A PSC, the Company and its partners entered into the first additional exploration period in Block12A which expires in September 2016.
+Under the terms of the Block 12A PSC, the Company and its partners entered into the first additional exploration period in Block 12A which expires in September 2016.
+During July 2016, the Company received approval for a fifteen-month extension to the first additional exploration period which expires in December 2017.
 During the first additional exploration period, the Company and its partners are obligated to complete geological and geophysical operations, including 350 square kilometers of 2D seismic with a total minimum gross expenditure of \$6.0 million.
 Additionally, the Company and its partners are required to drill one exploration well with a minimum gross expenditure of \$15.0 million.
 The commitments in the Block 12A PSC are supported by an outstanding letter of credit of \$524,543 in favor of the Kenyan Government which is collateralized by bank deposit of \$524,543 (see note 4).
-At March 31, 2016, the Company's working interest in Block 12A was 20%.
+At June 30, 2016, the Company's working interest in Block 12A was 20%.

-Notes to Consolidated Financial Statements For the three months ended March 31, 2016 and 2015 (Expressed in thousands of United States dollars unless otherwise indicated) (Unaudited)
+Notes to Consolidated Financial Statements For the three and six months ended June 30, 2016 and 2015 (Expressed in thousands of United States dollars unless otherwise indicated) (Unaudited)

-Under the terms of the Block 13T PSC, the Company and its partners fulfilled the minimum work and financial obligations for the first additional exploration period which expired in September 2015.
-The Ministry of Energy and Petroleum for the Republic of Kenya approved the Company's and its partner's entry into the second additional exploration period which expires in September 2017.
-During the second additional exploration period, the Company and its partner are obligated to complete G&G operations (including acquisition of 200 square kilometers of 3D seismic) with a minimum gross expenditure of \$6.0 million.
-Additionally, AOC and its partner are required to drill one exploration well with a minimum gross expenditure of \$15.0 million.
-At March 31, 2016, the Company's working interest in Block 13T was 25%.
+Under the terms of the Block 13T PSC, the Company and its partners fulfilled the minimum work and financial obligations for the second additional exploration period in Kenya which was originally scheduled to expire in September 2017.
+During July 2016, the Company received approval from the Ministry of Energy and Petroleum for the Republic of Kenya for an extension to the second additional exploration period which expires in September 2020.
+During the extension to the second additional exploration period, the Company and its partners are required to drill a minimum of four exploration wells between Blocks 10BB and 13T.
+At June 30, 2016, the Company's working interest in Block 10BB was 25%.